-The BGSU Ohio Eta Alumni Chapter of Pi Kappa Delta (PKD) cordially invites you to join us online for our "CYBERFALCON SWING" on Saturday, October 14 and Sunday, October 15.
-Yes, at BGSU, the early bird gets the worm ... and has ever since we began hosting tournaments back in 1940, so it is with great pride that we invite you to join us again this season for two virtual tournaments in one weekend!
-Our tournament makes use of Yaatly tournament software with registration, tabulation and eBalloting through SpeechWire.com.
+The BGSU Ohio Eta Alumni Chapter of Pi Kappa Delta (PKD) cordially invites you to join us online for our "That 70s Tournament" on Saturday, February 24, 2024 and "That 90s Reboot" on Sunday, February 25.
+It is with great pride that we invite you to join us again this season for two virtual tournaments in one weekend!
+Our tournaments make use of Yaatly tournament software with registration, tabulation and eBalloting through SpeechWire.com.
 For your convenience, secure registration payments are accepted by check, or credit card through Square.
 In addition to the fun and educational forensic experience, we offer open and novice (as warranted) competition in all NFA/AFA-NST/PKD events, PARLIAMENTARY & IPDA Debate, plus the wildcard categories of Media Broadcasting, Research Paper Presentation and Virtual Public Narrative.
 We hope you will include us in your tournament plans!